superjimpupcake/Pupcake/readme.md

 =======================================

 ##About Pupcake Framework
 Pupcake is a minimal but extensible microframework for PHP 5.3+.
-Unlike many other frameworks, it does not have built-in support for regular expressions in routes, it only matches name-based route tokens.
+Unlike many other frameworks, it does not have built-in support for regular expressions in route matching, it only matches name-based route tokens.
 The regular expression part ( or route validation ) can be handled with 3rd party packages with the framework's event-based system.

 ##Installation: